Professor Joe Boden

-Research Associated Professor Joe Boden (BA, MA, PhD) is the Deputy Director of the Christchurch Health and Development Study at the University of Otago, Christchurch.
+Research Professor Joe Boden (BA, MA, PhD) is the Director of the Christchurch Health and Development Study at the University of Otago, Christchurch.
 His research interests include longitudinal studies and psychiatric epidemiology.
 In particular, lifecourse trajectories and consequences of substance use and mental health disorders.
 He is the biostatistician for the Youth Transitions Research Project (Massey University), and is involved in research collaborations with groups in Australia, the UK and the United States.

-Dr Jonathan Broadbent (BDS, PGDipComDent, PhD) is a dental public health specialist and associate professor at the University of Otago.
+Professor Jonathan Broadbent (BDS, PGDipComDent, PhD) is a dental public health specialist and associate professor at the University of Otago.
 Jonathan is the Principal Investigator on the Health Research Council funded Dunedin Study project ‘Oral health from childhood to mid-life'.
 He investigates the long-term effects of social inequalities and dental health problems in dental diseases.
 Jonathan collaborates on national and international projects.
 He has received multiple awards including a 2014 ‘Building Bridges Award’ from the Association for Psychological Science (USA) and the NZ Outstanding Young Dentist Award (2011-2012).

 Dr Will Edwards (BHort, BA, MPhil, PhD; Ngāruahine, Taranaki, Tāngahoe, Pakakohi, Ngāti Ruanui) is a Director of Taumata Associates (a Māori public health consultancy), a Principal Investigator on the longitudinal research project – Te Kura Mai i Tawhiti, and a Co-Investigator on the Dunedin Study.
-He is an iwi chair (Te Korowai o Ngāruahine Trust), a member of the national Iwi Chairs’ Forum and leads their Iwi Data Leadership Group.
-He is an expert in the area of Māori ageing and a member of the National Science Challenge Ageing Well Kāhui Group.
+He is a former Iwi chair (Te Korowai o Ngāruahine Trust) and former member of the national Iwi Chairs’ Forum and led their Iwi Data Leadership Group.
+He is the Chair of the Ageing Well National Science Challenge Governance group and an expert in the area of Māori ageing.
 He is a former HRC Hōhua Tutengaehe Postdoctoral Research Fellow.

 Dr Sandhya Ramrakha (BA, MA, MA[Hons], ClinPsy, PhD) is a Senior Research Fellow and the Research Manager for the Dunedin Study.
 Sandhya's research interests include links between mental and sexual health, with specific reference to risky sexual behaviour; and mental health and psychosocial correlates and consequences of skin conditions.
 As part of the Dunedin Study research team, she is also involved in aging research.